StuartIanNaylor/log2zram/README.md

 Enter `git add --all` at the command line to add the files or changes to the repository Enter `git commit -m '<commit_message>'` at the command line to commit new files/changes to the local repository.
 For the <commit_message> , you can enter anything that describes the changes you are committing.
 Enter `git push`  at the command line to copy your files from your local repository to remote.
+If you have distro or kernel changes just shout and I will create a branch for you or even just code preference